sblsreddy/comps/README.md

 # Comps
 ng new comps --routing

+# when we create a component or module with uppercase it justs takes only lowercase and display in ide
+see the below generate commands and see the files inside vscode

 # create modules
 ng g m Elements --routing or ng generate module Elements --routing ng g m Collections --routing or ng generate module Collections --routing ng g m Views --routing or ng generate module Views --routing ng g m Mods --routing or ng generate module Mods --routing

+# Create a component inside a module

+ng generate component elements/ElementsHome (elements is the module we created earlier on line 5, now we are creating component inside it ElementsHome)